tlaplus-community/tree-sitter-tlaplus/README.md

  * [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) for TLA+ syntax highlighting & code folding in Neovim
  * [tla-mode](https://github.com/carlthuringer/tla-mode) for TLA+ syntax highlighting in Emacs
  * [tla-web](https://github.com/will62794/tla-web) for a web-based TLA+ interpreter and trace explorer
- * GitHub for syntax highlighting of TLA+ files
+ * GitHub for syntax highlighting of TLA+ files and snippets
-   - Markdown snippets still use [this](https://github.com/agentultra/TLAGrammar) regex-based highlighter

 As applicable, query files for integrations live in the `integrations` directory.